- what language does Virgilio speak?

 Io li credetti; e ciò che ’n sua fede era, vegg’io or chiaro sì, come tu vedi ogni contradizione e falsa e vera.
 (Par.
 6.19-21)I did believe him, and now clearly see his faith, as you with contradictories can see that one is true and one is false.

 The Aristotelian law of non-contradiction is cited by the devil in Inferno 27 in order to prove Guido da Montefeltro’s culpability: Guido’s non-conversion is obvious according to the most basic principles of human logic.
-In Paradiso 6 Justinian’s converted state is such that Christ’s mysterious dual nature is as obvious to him as though it were the principle of non-contradiction.
+In Paradiso 6 Justinian’s converted bliss is such that Christ’s mysterious dual nature is as obvious to him as though it were the principle of non-contradiction.